Navneet0094/Navneet0094/README.md

 I am an Artificial Intelligence and Data Science enthusiast who enjoys exploring different domains in AI and Data Science.
 I work on fun projects, build optimized software solutions, and love learning along the way.

 - 💼 Currently pursuing **Bachelors in Data Science & Artificial Intelligence** at **IIT Guwahati**
-- 👨‍💻 Working as a **Trainee Business Analyst**, actively involved in various projects
+- 👨‍💻 Working as a **Research intern at iit guwahati**, actively involved in various projects
 - 🛠️ Passionate about **programming**, **machine learning**, and **web development**
 - 🌍 Love learning about different cultures and traditions